ShirshoDipto/blog-client/README.md

 ## Running Locally

-To run the API Repository locally, follow the instructions given in the [API Repository](https://github.com/ShirshoDipto/blog-api)
+To run the API locally, follow the instructions given in the [API Repository](https://github.com/ShirshoDipto/blog-api)

 ### Clone Repository